Migraine vs Headache

 • Dehydration – reduces blood volume and oxygen flow

-• Muscle tension – strains neck, scalp muscles
+• Muscle tension – strains neck, and scalp muscles

 • Poor posture – strains muscles and pinches nerves